 About this "family" the Bible has much to say!
 Once one begins to speak of a personal God who want to know people personally and once we learn that this God has chosen to meet us through a fellow human being of our own race, Christian faith moves quickly and radically apart from all other religions.
 [Because of the Fall--man's rebellion against God--one becomes a true member of God's family by spiritual rebirth--but this does not release non-Christians from ultimate accountability to God as Creator, Lord and Judge of all.]

-Glenn Miller of the Christian Think Tank asks, "Why can't God just forgive sin, instead of demanding justice?
-He asks, (see http://www.christian-thinktank.com/whyjust.html).
-Glenn shows that our behavior as humans implies accountability to our Creator, but also so one another.
+Glenn Miller of the Christian Think Tank asks, "Why can't God just forgive sin, instead of demanding justice?"
+Glenn shows that our behavior as humans implies accountability to our Creator, but also to one another.
 We have major responsibilities to the community--and God is a member of the community.
 Our actions--public or private--affect our relationship with God--but also the entire community.
 There are no private deeds and actions we do that are innocuous--"we all bound up together in the bundle of the living" to use an Old Testament metaphor.

 The Law of Moses given to the Jewish people at Mount Sinai tells us what God is like as a Person.
 He is moral, just, holy, but loving and compassionate.
 Since He can not change, any outside "persons" who wish to live in a harmonious relationship with Him must find a way to adjust to what He is like.
 Briefly put, the writer of Hebrews says, "Strive for peace with all men, and for the holiness without which no one will see the Lord."
 (Hebrews 14:14)